 ARCTIC AND MARITIME SECURITY

 The Arctic is a region in flux.
 Climate change, resource development, shipping, and security concerns have combined in recent years to invest the North with a new and lasting significance in Canadian policy and defence consideration.
-To adapt and lead in this changing Arctic requires understanding: understanding of our Northern history, our stewardship responsibilities, and of the complex dynamics driving circumpolar change.
+To adapt and lead in this changing Arctic requires an understanding of our Northern history, our stewardship responsibilities, and of the complex dynamics driving circumpolar change.
 These overarching themes contain a number of subfields, such as Indigenous governance, community resilience, shipping, maritime security and safety, defence, environmental protection, natural resources management, and sovereignty.
-To this end the Institute supports new and innovative research in this area through policy relevant publication, teaching, public engagement, and the development of new partnerships across government, academia, and industry.
+To this end, the Institute supports new and innovative research in this area through policy-relevant publication, teaching, public engagement, and the development of new partnerships across government, academia, and industry.

-Territories of common geographic, economic or social features often cut across national or provincial boundaries, but these regions are important factors in determining political interests and values.
+Territories of common geographic, economic, or social features often cut across national or provincial boundaries, but these regions are important factors in determining political interests and values.
 The Atlantic/Maritimes regions are a common focal point here.
 Regions are also important across North America and throughout the world.
-Researchers often focus on economic and social development by region, as well as the impact of region on political culture, and the need for region-specific policy, including governance structures and policy coordination that deals more effectively with regional issues.
+Researchers often focus on economic and social development by region, as well as the impact of region on political culture and the need for region-specific policy, including governance structures and policy coordination that deals more effectively with regional issues.

 GOVERNANCE IN THEORY AND PRACTICE